An exotic calculus of Berezin-Toeplitz operators: Introduction

+where $ \mathcal F_N $ is the unitary discrete Fourier transform on $ \ell^2 ( \mathbb Z_N ) $.
+This can be generalized to arbitrary functions $ f \in C^\infty ( \mathbb T^2 ) $.
+If we consider $ \mathbb T^2 $ as a complex curve and take as $ L$ the theta bundle over it, one can show that $ \Op_N ( f ) = T_{N,f } + \mathcal O ( N^{-\infty } ) $ (see for instance \cite{Rouby}).
+This quantization was used by Vogel in \cite{Vogel} which motivated our main application in \cite{Oltman}.
+We should also mention that discretizations used in some numerical schemes correspond to Toeplitz quantization on tori (see for instance \cite{Borns}).
+The analogue of our main result above in the setting of tori can be obtained by using methods already available for the standard quantization in $ \mathbb R^d $ (see \cite{Christiansen}).

+Berezin-Toeplitz quantization of functions on tori has been used as a discrete model of quantum mechanics in both mathematics and physics literature, see for instance \cite{Yonah2022} for a recent application and for pointers in the literature.
+The physical (rather than purely mathematical) motivation for considering general K\"ahler manifolds with positive line bundles is less clear.
+We mention however that Anderson in \cite{Andersen2006} and March\'e and Paul in \cite{Marche2015} studied Toeplitz operators in the context of topological quantum field theory.
+Deleporte \cite{Deleporte} also used Toeplitz operators to model spin systems in the large spin limit.
+In \cite{Douglas}, Douglas and Klevstov derived the Bergman projector parametrix for large $N$, which is central to the properties of Toeplitz quantization, using path integrals for particles in a magnetic field.

 An essential ingredient needed for this paper is the asymptotic expansion of the kernel of the Bergman projector $\Pi_N$.
-An asymptotic expansion was provided by Catlin in \citep{Catlin} and Zelditch in \citep{Zeldtich} using properties of the Bergman-Szeg\"o kernel for strictly pseudoconvex domains presented by Boutet de Monvel and Sj\"ostrand in \citep{Boutet}, which extended work by Fefferman in \citep{Fefferman}.
-A direct approach to estimating the Bergman kernel is presented by Berman, Berndtsson, and Sj\"ostrand in \citep{BBS}, and a more recent direct approach without relying on the Kuranishi trick is provided by Hitrik and Stone in \citep{Hitrik}.
+It was provided by Catlin \cite{Catlin} and Zelditch \cite{Zeldtich} using the Bergman-Szeg\"o kernel parametrix for strictly pseudoconvex domains obtained by Boutet de Monvel and Sj\"ostrand \cite{Boutet} and extended earlier work by Fefferman \cite{Fefferman}.
+A direct approach to produce a Bergman kernel expansion for powers of positive line bundles was given by Berman, Berndtsson, and Sj\"ostrand \cite{BBS}, and another direct approach without relying on the Kuranishi trick was provided by Hitrik and Stone \cite{Hitrik}.

-The motivating problem for this paper is to approximate $\chi (T_{N, f} )$ where $\chi$ is a cut-off function, $f = N^\delta g$ for some $g\in C^\infty (M;\C)$, and $\delta \in (0,1)$.
-We use the Helffer-Sj\"{o}strand formula to approximate $\chi(T_{N,f})$.
-This requires a composition formula for Toeplitz operators, which must be established for functions of the form $N^\delta g$.
-To develop this calculus, the kernel of $T_{N,f}$ is explicitly written, using the Bergman kernel approximation from \citep{BBS}.
-Then the resulting integral is approximated by Melin and Sj\"ostrand's method of complex stationary phase from \citep{Melin}.
+The main motivation comes from \cite{Oltman} which is devoted to deriving probabilistic Weyl-laws for random perturbations of Toeplitz operators, generalizing the work of Vogel \cite{Vogel} who considered the case of tori.
+The specific need for developing quantization of exotic classes of functions is the need to study $\chi ( N^{2 \delta} T_{N, g} )$ where $\chi$ is a smooth cut-off function, $g\in C^\infty (X;\C)$, and $\delta \in [0,1/2)$.
+This requires a composition formula for Toeplitz operators, which must be established for functions of the form $N^{2\delta} g$.
+To develop this calculus, the kernel of $N^{2\delta} T_{N,g}$ is explicitly written using the Bergman kernel approximation from \cite{BBS}.
+The resulting integral is then approximated by Melin and Sj\"ostrand's method of complex stationary phase from \cite{Melin}.